-The matter was discussed in 75th meeting of TRC held on 17.11.2022 and recommended that a detailed presentation may be given by TATA International Limited.
+The matter was first discussed in 75th meeting of TRC held on 17.11.2022.
+After deliberation on the issue, the committee recommended that a detailed presentation may be given by TATA International Limited.
 Committee also recommended that Tata International Limited may also submit the observation/clarification on the difference between the category given in the authorization issued to M/s Aditya Aluminum Limited by PCB, Odisha and applied by TATA International Limited to PCB Andhra Pradesh.

-In view of above recommendation, the matter was again considered in 76th meeting held on 24.02.2023 of TRC and the committee deliberated upon the issue and heard the presentation made by the applicant who explained that Copper Inserted Cathode Bars (CICBs) has copper rods inserted with steel bars.
+The matter was again considered in 76th meeting held on 24.02.2023 of TRC.
+The committee deliberated upon the issue and heard the presentation made by the applicant who explained that Copper Inserted Cathode Bars (CICBs) has copper rods inserted with steel bars.
 Committee also discussed other relevant aspects and past decisions on similar issues.
 It was felt that more discussion is required on the subject.

-Accordingly, the matter reconsidered by the TRC in this meeting.
+Accordingly, the matter is placed before the TRC for deliberation/decision.